oppolla/dual-model-dynamic-scaffold/README.md

 # NeuroScaffoldLLM: Dual-Model Adaptive Language System for dynamic LLM personalization

 ## Overview
-The ASC System is an advanced AI architecture that combines a large base model with a smaller "scaffold" model for efficient, adaptive inference.
+The ASC System is an prototype AI architecture that combines a large base model with a smaller "scaffold" model for efficient, adaptive inference.
 The system dynamically coordinates between models using cross-attention and continuously improves through background training.

 ## Key Components